 And as I have pointed out before, the Church’s ban on sex outside marriage doesn’t only affect LGBT+ people, it affects everyone who is not married.
 Where is the evidence of hetero singles being forced to consider suicide because they can’t sleep with their girlfriend/boyfriend?
 Where are the widowed elderly who no longer have a bedmate?
 Are they all suffering ‘harm’?
 According to LGBT+ activists’ reasoning, they must be.
 But no – the reasoning of activists only goes in one direction, doesn’t it?
 Likewise, there is already a way for LGBT+ folks to be legally married in the UK – via a civil marriage.
 But this is not enough for the activists among us – they want to be married in and by a Church that currently doesn’t ‘do’ same-sex marriage.
 Just to prove a point.

 Tolerance for all views – hmm.
 Looks like a one-way street to me.
 As a Christian I wish all LGBT+ Christians well.
 But I won’t accept the ideology that goes with it.
 I can love people, but don’t have to accept an ideology I disagree with.
 Still, this is insufficient for many activists….

 I expect that we traditionalists will need to get used to this ‘consequence and reaction’.
-When someone we love in faith as a brother or sister doesn’t receive/hear/see what he/she/they want, then he/she/they can just reach for that Protected Characteristic card and tootle down to the nearest nick, where he/she/they will be able to turn the other cheek by invoking the law against people having any other opinion than he/she/they hold.
-Oh yes, and he/she/they get to call us Holocaust deniers and rapists with impunity too!
+When someone we love in faith as a brother or sister doesn’t receive or hear or see what he/she/they want, then they can just reach for that Protected Characteristic card and tootle down to the nearest nick, where they will be able to turn the other cheek by invoking the law against people having any other opinion than they hold.
+Oh yes, and they get to call us Holocaust deniers and rapists with impunity too!
 What’s not to love?!

 Living In Love, anyone?